 Scheduling an appointment

-You can make an appointment by calling your clinic, coming in-person during regular business hours or using MyChart to schedule an appointment online.
+You can make an appointment by calling your clinic or coming in-person during regular business hours.
 Please have the following information ready when you make your appointment:

 - Name and birth date

 - Whether you are a new or returning patient

 - Language (if you need an interpreter during your appointment)